National Pathology Accreditation Scheme

 Developing Pathology Standards

-The Commission develops and amends Pathology Standards with the support and oversight of NPAAC.
-We provide structured, consultative and evidence based processes that prioritise pathology work according to patient safety risks, system impact and national policy needs.
-This approach ensures pathology standards remain current and effective, while operating within a stable legislative framework that supports continuous improvement in safety and quality.
+The Commission develops and amends Pathology Standards with support and oversight from the National Pathology Accreditation Advisory Council (NPAAC).
+We use structured, consultative and evidence based processes that prioritise pathology work according to patient safety risks, system impact and national policy needs.
+This approach ensures Pathology Standards remain current and effective, while operating within a stable legislative framework that supports continuous improvement in safety and quality.

 When new standards or amendments to standards are required, we support NPAAC to:

 We welcome feedback from the pathology sector to help us identify emerging issues and better support pathology services.
-If you have feedback or questions, please contact our National Pathology Standards Team directly with feedback or queries.
+If you have feedback or questions, please contact our National Pathology Standards Team.

 You can also sign up for news and updates on the Pathology Standards or contact the Safety and Quality Advice Centre.